-I would like to acknowledge the commitment and sacrifice demonstrated by the education and nursing and midwifery communities during COVID-19.
-We are proud to be the health fund for members of these essential industries who have supported Australians through difficult times.
+The dedication and sacrifice demonstrated by the education and nursing and midwifery communities during COVID-19 continues to inspire us all.
+We are proud to be the health fund for those who have supported Australians continuously and selflessly during this crisis.